A with breve (Cyrillic)

 A with breve (Ӑ ӑ; italics: Ӑ ӑ) is a letter of the Cyrillic script.
 It may be a homoglyph of the Latin letter A with breve (Ă ă Ă ă) unless the typeface distinguishes between the Latin and Cyrillic breve.

-It is used in the Chuvash and Khanty alphabets.
+It is used in the Chuvash and in both Eastern Khanty and Northern Khanty alphabets.
+It appears in some Nenets dictionaries as well.

+In certain orthographical varieties of Bulgarian, such as in the Primer with Various Instructions, this letter was used for the sound /ɤ/.
+In modern Bulgarian, this sound is represented by the letter Ъ.

 Usage

 In Chuvash, ӑ represents the mid central vowel [ə], as a in word "era".
 It is always reduced and can occur stressed only in the first syllable of a polysyllabic word.
 The sound varies in its phonetic realization from a reduced /i/ or [ə] (like the pronunciation of a in English "sofa") to a labialized version of the a in English "all" (with rounded lips).
 It is sometimes so reduced as to sound coalesced with the following consonant as in сӑтел table, /stel/.